William Stone (Maryland governor): First Puritan settlement in Virginia

-In 1648, William Stone reached an agreement, with Cecilius Calvert, the 2nd Lord Baltimore to resettle the Virginia Puritan colonists, in the central region of the Province of Maryland.
+In 1648, William Stone reached an agreement with Cecilius Calvert, the 2nd Lord Baltimore to negotiate with the Virginia Puritan colonists to resettle in the Province of Maryland.

 Governor of Province of Maryland

 On August 8, 1648, Lord Baltimore named Stone the Governor of his colony.
 He was the first Protestant Governor.
 The Assembly sought a confirmation of their religious liberty and in 1649 Governor Stone signed the Religious Toleration Act, which permitted liberty to all Christian denominations.

-In 1649, William Stone and Puritan exiles, from Virginia, founded the town of Providence, now Annapolis, Maryland, on the north shore, of the Severn River and across from, the future site of, the Maryland state capital of Annapolis.
+In 1649, William Stone established his seat near St. Mary's City while he encouraged other Puritan exiles from Virginia to found the settlement of Providence along the north shore of the Severn River, across from the future site of the Maryland state capital of Annapolis.